 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-The definition of new development seems like a simple question, and however, NYC real estate always finds a way to complicate things.
+The definition of new development seems like a simple question, and NYC real estate always finds a way to complicate things.
 Imagine a vacant lot on which a sponsor builds a tower; that’s a glaring example of new development.

 On the other hand, a beautiful renovation that maintained the floors would be an alteration.
 Also, “sponsor” and “developer” are used interchangeably, representing the company that owns and built the project.